 This is a truly special and beautiful tree, and I’ve included a video to show you what a striking impact it can have in your yard.

-The Grayswood Ghost tree, Betula jacquemotii, is from the birch family, all of which are popularly used as fast-growing privacy trees.
+Grayswood Ghost tree, Betula jacquemotii, is from the birch family, all of which are popularly used as fast-growing privacy trees

 I’ve chosen this variety for its striking looks, as it offers the whitest bark of all birch trees, contrasting beautifully with the green foliage in summer and golden leaves in Fall and creating an eye-catching screen for your garden.